gigor/omarchy-simple-notifications/README.md

 # Omarchy Simple Notifications

-A small notification-history widget for the Omarchy bar.
+A small notification-history widget for the Omarchy bar for when you missed a notification.

-## Features

-- Show if notification history is not empty.
-- Open notification history with a left click.
-- Turn do-not-disturb on or off with a middle click.
-- Dismiss all notifications and clear history with a right click.
+Displays a bell icon: 󰂜 outline if there are no notifications, 󱅫 solid with a dot if there are some,  and  󰪓 with z in dnd mode.

+Left click reveals full notification history.
+Right click clears it.
+Middle click toggles dnd.

 ## Install